Understanding your health

 Letter Principle Application for adductors

-Key principles: On the second day, begin light contractions if the pain remains below 4/10 and decreases within 30 minutes after exercise.
+Key principles: Starting on day 2, begin light contractions if pain remains below 4/10 and subsides within 30 minutes after exercise.

-Your physical therapist will develop a multi-phase rehabilitation program to optimize healing and prevent relapse.
+Your physiotherapist will create a multi-phase rehabilitation program to optimize healing and prevent relapses.

 • Eccentric adductor exercises